 Janie Lipps, APRN, BC, CDE, is a Board Certified Adult Nurse Practitioner in the Vanderbilt Eskind Center for Diabetes Care, and Nurse Coordinator of DCCT, Epidemiology of Diabetes Intervention and Complications (EDIC), and other clinical research trials.
 She is a certified diabetes educator.
 Her research interests include finding ways to improve care for persons with diabetes, testing new diabetes drugs and monitoring techniques.
 She is also an adjunct instructor in the Vanderbilt University School of Nursing and a frequent speaker on diabetes and results of diabetes research.
 She is the current president of the Middle Tennessee American Diabetes Association Community Leadership Board.

-Connie Root, RN, MSN, ACNS-BC, ADM-BC, CDE, has been working as a diabetes clinical nurse specialist since 1987.
+Connie Root, RN, MSN, ACNS-BC, ADM-BC, CDE, Nurse Practitioner.
 She has degrees both in Education and Nursing.
 Her experience includes caring for patients with diabetes in Vanderbilt University Hospital, Vanderbilt Eskind Diabetes Clinic and Vanderbilt Endocrinology Research Department.
 She is conducting research in the area of insulin pumps and continuous glucose sensors and is adjunct clinical instructor at the Vanderbilt School of Nursing.
 Her special interests are diabetes and organ transplants, insulin pumps and continuous glucose sensors.

 Blake Salmony, MSN, RN, NP-C, is a Board Certified Adult Nurse Practitioner, with a subspecialty in Cardiovascular disease management, and works in the Eskind Endocrine and Diabetes clinic in Franklin TN.
 He has a faculty appointment in the Vanderbilt Department of Medicine with degrees from Vanderbilt University School of Nursing and Goucher College.
 He specializes in managing patients with type 1 and type 2 diabetes, insulin pumps, thyroid disease, parathyroid disease, as well as chronic illness managment associated with decreasing microvascular and macrovascular complications.
 Blake is concerned with the patient's overall health and wellness, and empowering the patient to manage their disease condition.